 It's not just safe and sensible, in some European countries it’s the law to carry certain items when driving.
-To avoid the risk of receiving an on the spot fine when driving in popular European destinations, make sure you have all the compulsory or recommended equipment, many of which are already contained in the AA Emergency Breakdown and Touring Kit.
+To avoid the risk of receiving an on the spot fine when driving in popular European destinations, such as France, Germany or Spain, make sure you have all the compulsory or recommended equipment, most of which are already contained in the AA Emergency Breakdown and Touring Kit or the AA Euro Travel Kit.
 Check the table below for the compulsory or recommended equipment you will need to drive in each country.

 How to use this checklist

 Choose a country on the left, then look across the row to see what equipment you need.
 Here's what the symbols mean:

 - Recommended by the AA or the respective country

 - Click to view tips and guidelines